mtnygard/utree/readme.md

 Building
 ----------

-Building from scratch is a short process, though longer than I'd like.
 This uses [Leiningen 2](https://github.com/technomancy/leiningen/wiki/Upgrading) to build.
 Run all of these from the base of the project.

-1. Build a jar
+To build a standalone jar file:

     lein2 jar

 Usage
 ----------
 Run from the command line:

     java -cp `lein2 classpath` utree.core _command_ _command-options_

 Alternatively, you can build a standalone jar and run that directly: